 TA: What's something that other tourists do when traveling that drives you crazy and why?

 Desiree: Asking someone to switch seats on a plane drives me bonkers.
 Let me be clearer: sitting in the seat of someone else then when they arrive asking can you sit there and they take your seat.
 That infuriates me to no end because I don't personally ascribe to the ask for forgiveness and not permission method of living.
 Whenever it has happened to me, I have responded no each time.
 I sit in the seat that I paid for.
 Now, if someone from first class was in my seat and wanted to switch I'd be more amenable to saying yes.

 TA: What's one piece of advice you'd give to travelers your age?

 Desiree: Learn to pack!
-Travelers my age tend to overpack (49) because they tend to overthink.
-They want to be prepared for the what if's which is the right of passage to becoming an adult however when traveling embrace your youth.
+Travelers my age (49) tend to overpack because they tend to overthink.
+They want to be prepared for the what if's which is the rite of passage to becoming an adult, however, when traveling embrace your youth.
 Pack lighter, re-purpose and re wear clothes, bring shoes that can go with everything to eliminate bringing more than you need.
 If you go home with items in your suitcase that you did not wear -- you over packed.